smartfog/fogflow/doc/en/source/scorpioIntegration.rst

-Step 6: check if NGSILD broker  receives the result entity
+Step 6: Step 6: Thinbroker will notify(upsert) the analytical data to NGSILD broker as in step no 5 NGSILD broker subscribed  for tha analytical data.

 please prepare the CURL command to query the "result" entities from  NGSILD broker.